FY 2007 Award Winners

 Clay Peacher of the Gulf Ecology Division Laboratory in Gulf Breeze, Florida, received a H2Overachiever award for reducing water consumption by an astounding 51.3 percent in FY 2007 compared to FY 2006.
 Through his leadership, adjustments were made to cooling tower set points and best water management practices were adopted, contributing to a 7 million gallon water use reduction in FY 2007.

-Russ Ahlgren and Mark Tagliabue of the National Health and Environmental Effects Research Laboratory in Narragansett, Rhode Island, received H2Overachiever Honorable Mention awards for their successful oversight of the installation of a compressed air delivery system, which contributed to the facility’s 1.3 million gallon water use reduction in FY 2007, a savings of 33.3 percent compared to FY 2006.
+Russ Ahlgren and Mark Tagliabue of the Atlantic Ecology Division Laboratory in Narragansett, Rhode Island, received H2Overachiever Honorable Mention awards for their successful oversight of the installation of a compressed air delivery system, which contributed to the facility’s 1.3 million gallon water use reduction in FY 2007, a savings of 33.3 percent compared to FY 2006.

 - Betty Kinney